 The VA loan process usually takes 30 to 45 days once you are under contract on a home purchase.
 Remember that the application for a VA loan doesn’t obligate you to complete the loan with a specific lender or to complete the home purchase.
 Here’s a quick guide to the four steps to apply for a VA loan:

 1. Read the VA loan eligibility requirements above

 2. Contact a VA approved lender and start your VA loan application.

-Here is a Preferred Partner VA lender based here in Las Vegas for you to consider:
+Here is a link to our Preferred Partner VA lender based here in Las Vegas.

 3. Complete your VA Certificate of Eligibility via the link provided above or your lender can provide.